epolonsky/pipeline_project/README.md

 5. Assemble filtered reads with SPAdes.
 6. Identify closest viral strains by BLASTing the longest contigs against a local Betaherpesvirinae database.
 7. Generate a consolidated report (PipelineReport.txt) containing CDS counts, read mapping statistics, significant transcripts, and BLAST hits.
+    > A sample output report (`LastName_PipelineReport.txt`) is included in the repo root, generated from the full datasets.

 ## Repository Structure
 ```